Information for Students

 This is a website with a wealth of information and interactive activities to help you think about, practice and develop your academic study and writing skills, such as note-taking, critical thinking, essay and report writing, punctuation and grammar.

-- Statistical Modules
+- You can self enrol in the Statistical Modules

 The Statistical Literacy Introductory Program (SLIP) is an online program that has been designed to assist in developing statistical skills.